rhyolight/numenta-web/packages/numenta.org/pages/blog/2015/08/03/htm-engine-tutorial.md

 ---
 author: "Matthew Taylor"
-brief: "Numenta recently open-sourced a bunch of product code.
+description: "Numenta recently open-sourced a bunch of product code.
 This includes the code for our most recent product, HTM for Stocks, and it also includes an extremely useful utility for running many anomaly detection"
 date: 2015/08/03
 hideImage: false
 image: ../images/image.png